hashicorp/terraform-provider-azurerm/website/docs/r/front_door.html.markdown

 The `frontend_endpoint` block supports the following:

-* `id` - The Resource ID of the Azure Front Door Frontend Endpoint.

 * `name` - (Required) The name of the Frontend Endpoint.

 * `host_name` - (Required) The host name of the Frontend Endpoint.
 Must be a domain name.